open-cluster-management-io/clusteradm/test/e2e/README.md

 ### reset e2e environment

 #### 1. ResetEnv
-First, we define an initial e2e environment state: 1 hub, 2 managed(cluster1, cluster2), hub is initialized, cluster1 is join and accepted, cluster2 is just created.
+First, we define an initial e2e environment state: 1 hub, 1 managed cluster(cluster1), hub is initialized, cluster1 is joined and accepted.

 You need to call `ResetEnv` method to reset the e2e environment to initial state after each test senario which made a change on the test environment.
 ```go